blakechancellor/Altered-oligodendroglia-and-astroglia-in-chronic-traumatic-encephalopathy/README.md

 # Altered-oligodendroglia-and-astroglia-in-chronic-traumatic-encephalopathy
-All code used for the manuscript: Chancellor, K.B., et al., 2020, Alterd oligodendroglia and astroglia in chronic traumatic encephalopathy, bioRxiv.
+All code used for the manuscript: Chancellor, et al., 2020, Alterd oligodendroglia and astroglia in chronic traumatic encephalopathy, bioRxiv.

 Load_Data includes the steps to load counts produced by the inDrops pipeline ("Pipeline for processing inDrops sequencing data"
 (https://github.com/indrops/indrops)) into R.